b7w/limited-fm/docs/ref/files/api.rst

 | FileStorageApi class is height level operation on file system.
   It is control access and chrooting.
 Use it in all cases.

+| All storage classes are extend :class:`limited.files.api.base.FileStorageBaseApi`
+  to provide some useful static method.

 .. index:: File Storage Signals